-This list will feature books with neuro diverse characters, spreading awareness for readers wanting to find representation and/or educate themselves further on the topic.
-Spread some kindness this week by learning and supporting #Inclusion!
+This list features books with neurodiverse characters, spreading awareness for readers wanting to find representation and/or educate themselves further on the topic

 An uplifting story about the power of art, finding your voice, and telling your story even when you’re out of step with your peers.
 Aaron Slater loves listening to stories and dreams of one day writing them himself.
 But when it comes to reading, the letters just look like squiggles to him, and it soon becomes clear he struggles more than his peers.
 When his teacher asks each child in the class to write a story, Aaron can’t get a single word down.
 He is sure his dream of being a storyteller is out of reach . . . until inspiration strikes, and Aaron finds a way to spin a tale in a way that is uniquely his.